jonathanconway/conwy/articles/visualising-execution-flows/visualising-execution-flows.md

   <h3 class="note-heading">Update on ChatGPT (11/06/2023)</h3>
   <p>Experimentation with <a href="https://chat.openai.com">ChatGPT</a> yielded promising results.</p>
   <p>The LLM (Large Language Model) tool was able to generate <a href="https://chat.openai.com/share/63de0d0e-3e97-48f6-aceb-e7e848e56492">a flowchart with labels in plain-English in both ASCII and Mermaid formats</a>.</p>
-  <p>The flowchard did accurately follow the flow of the code.
+  <p>The flowchart did accurately follow the flow of the code.
 However, it did not use the format I described above, which is intended to directly map to elements in the code (function names, variable names, etc).</p>
   <p>With some more training of ChatGPT, more detailed prompts or a more customised LLM tool than ChatGPT, perhaps it will be possible in the near future for a chat-bot to generate execution flows automatically.
 That would be cool!</p>
 </div>